 Start With What You Are Protecting

-Think about the assets and responsibilities in your life:
+Consider the assets and responsibilities in your life:

 - Your vehicle